Anti-Entrophic/Anti-Entrophic/README.md

-I'm a sophomore at Fudan University, majoring in AICS.
+I'm a junior student at Fudan University, majoring in AICS.

 A new ACMer of Fudan ACM-ICPC team